AdobeDocs/experiences-by-you.en/help/marketo-tutorial-implementing-new-instance/organizing-new-instance.md

 As an administrator implementing a new Marketo Engage instance, you are laying down the groundwork allowing future marketers within the organization to easily navigate through the instance.

 Getting familiar with the tree folder structure and naming conventions will keep your instance tidy and set up for long-term success.
-This tutorial encompasses examples recommended by Adobe and Marketo Engage Champion alumnus, Natalie Kremer [Keep Marketo Engage Organized with Folders and Naming Conventions](https://nation.marketo.com/t5/champion-program-blogs/keep-marketo-engage-organized-with-folders-and-naming/ba-p/245630) and [Get started with Adobe Marketo Engage program templates_ LINK TO <https://business.adobe.com/blog/how-to/get-started-with-marketo-engage-program-templates\>] to help you organize the folders and name assets consistently.
+This tutorial encompasses examples recommended by Adobe and Marketo Engage Champion alumnus, Natalie Kremer [Keep Marketo Engage Organized with Folders and Naming Conventions](https://nation.marketo.com/t5/champion-program-blogs/keep-marketo-engage-organized-with-folders-and-naming/ba-p/245630) and [Get started with Adobe Marketo Engage program templates](https://business.adobe.com/blog/how-to/get-started-with-marketo-engage-program-templates) to help you organize the folders and name assets consistently.

 ## Why is structuring folders and applying naming conventions necessary?